Susan Prentice Ph.D. Professor

 “Advancing Work-Family Reconciliation: Framing Gender And Generational Justice: Advancing Work-Family Reconciliation: Framing Gender And Generational Justice Across Canadian and European Social Movements and Policy.”
 A project ending in 2015, funded by SSHRC, on which I am principal investigator.

 “Investigating Professionalism as a Canadian Child Care Movement Strategy in an Era of Neoliberalism.”
 A three-year project (2011 - 2014) funded by SSHRC, on which I am working with Rachel Langford (PI) and Patrizia Albanese (Ryerson University.)

 “FemNorthNet: Learning From Women's Experiences Of Community Transformations as a Result of Economic Restructuring.”
 A five-year (2010 - 2015) SSHRC Northern Communities CURA project.
 Jane Stinson, of the Canadian Research Institute for the Advancement of Women, leads the large research team of community and university-based researchers.
 I work with the Thompson community team as the academic coordinator and I co-lead the social infrastructure research theme with Teresa Healy.

 Selected Recent Publications

-Prentice, S. (Forthcoming).
+Prentice, S. (2014).
 Reflections on The Theory and Practice of Teaching Public Sociology.
 In Schneider, C. and A. Hanemaayer (Eds), Public Sociology and Ethics: Knowledge, Pedagogy, and Society.
 Vancouver: University of British Columbia Press.

 Kruk, R., S. Prentice, & K. Moen.
 (2013).
 Early Childhood Education and Care (ECEC) and Reading Acquisition in At-Risk Readers: Does Quantity Matter?
 Canadian Journal of Behavioural Science.
 45(1), 49 - 63.